nvidia-holoscan/holoscan-sdk/docs/holoscan_create_app.md

 // Receiving from a port updates operator metadata with any metadata found on the port auto input_tensors = op_input.receive<TensorMap>("in");

-// Get a reference to the shared metadata dictionary auto meta = metadata();
+// Get a shared pointer to the operator's metadata dictionary auto meta = metadata();

 // Retrieve existing values.